DillonSteyl/SCIE1000/Week 6/array_in_function.md

  **Task:** Write a function that returns how many times the number n occurs in array A. Name the function `how_many`.

  **Hint:** For this you will need a conditional, inside a while loop, inside a function!
+And that function needs to take multiple inputs!